Singapore Business Registration for Local Entrepreneurs

 Limited Liability Partnership (LLP)

-This business structure allows a group of 2 or more individuals or corporate to come together and start business activities.
+A group of 2 or more individuals or corporates can come together and register a limited liability partnership in Singapore and start their business activities.
 An LLP reduces the liabilities of the partners to some extent.

 - It requires minimum of 2 partners to form an LLP